bartmichu/zfs-zabbix-userparams/README.md

    Expected return value: an integer indicating the number of pools with fragmentation above 70%.

+- `zfs-userparams.pool.scrubbing`

+   Check for pools currently undergoing a scrub operation.

+   Expected return value: an integer indicating the number of pools with a scrub in progress.

+- `zfs-userparams.pool.errors`

+   Check for pools reporting read, write, or checksum errors.

+   Expected return value: an integer indicating the number of pools with read, write, or checksum errors.

 - `zfs-userparams.pool.number`

    Check the total number of available ZFS storage pools.

    Expected return value: an integer indicating the total number of available pools.

+- `zfs-userparams.dataset.nokey`

+   Check for encrypted datasets with unavailable encryption keys.

+   Expected return value: an integer indicating the number of encrypted datasets with unavailable encryption keys.

 ## Template triggers

-- **ZFS: No data pools available**
+- **ZFS: Data errors**

+   Some pools are reporting errors.

+   This indicates potential issues with ZFS pool's data or hardware.
+These errors may be related to read, write, or checksum mismatches, and it’s essential to address them promptly to ensure data integrity and prevent potential data loss.

 - **ZFS: Degraded pool**

    The virtual device has encountered a failure but remains operational.

    This situation most commonly occurs when a mirror or RAID-Z device has lost one or more constituent devices.
 The fault tolerance of the pool may be compromised, as a subsequent fault in another device could lead to irreparable damage.

+- **ZFS: Encryption key unavailable**

+   The encryption key for some datasets is not available.

+   You can still perform selected operations, such as scrubbing, dataset listing, snapshots, and replication.

 - **ZFS: Faulted pool**

    The device or virtual device is completely inaccessible.

    This status typically indicates a complete failure of the device, rendering it incapable of sending or receiving data to/from ZFS.
 If a top-level virtual device is in this state, the entire pool becomes inaccessible.

 - **ZFS: More than 70% free disk space fragmentation**

    High fragmentation of free space can lead to significant performance degradation.

 - **ZFS: More than 80% disk space used**

    Some ZFS pools are reporting more than 80% disk space usage.

    Pool performance tends to degrade significantly beyond this threshold.

 - **ZFS: More than 90% disk space used**

    Some ZFS pools are reporting more than 90% disk space usage.

    Pool performance will degrade significantly beyond this threshold.

+- **ZFS: No data pools available**

 - **ZFS: Offline pool**

    The device has been explicitly taken offline by the administrator.

+- **ZFS: Pool scrubbing**

+   Pool is currently undergoing a scrub operation.

 - **ZFS: Removed pool**

    The device was physically removed while the system was running.

    Device removal detection depends on the hardware and may not be supported on all platforms.

 - **ZFS: Unavailable pool**

    The device or virtual device cannot be opened.

    In some cases, pools with UNAVAIL devices may appear in DEGRADED mode.
 If a top-level virtual device is UNAVAIL, all data in the pool becomes inaccessible.